 The thoracic sympathetic chain or trunk courses vertically across the heads of the ribs along the posterior thoracic wall, deep to the parietal pleura (Figure 5-2A).
 This location parallels the vertebral column; the sympathetic chain, therefore, is also referred to as the paravertebral ganglia.
 The sympathetic chain descends posterior to the diaphragm to continue its descent in the abdominal cavity.

 A. Sympathetic trunk and splanchnic nerves.
-B. Sympathetic pathways: (1) Synapse in a paravertebral ganglion at the same level; (2) synapse in a paravertebral ganglion at a different level; (3) synapse in a prevertebral ganglion (i.e., celiac ganglion) ...
+B. Sympathetic pathways: (1) Synapse in a paravertebral ganglion at the same level; (2) synapse in a paravertebral ganglion at a different level; (3) synapse in a prevertebral ganglion (i.e., celiac ganglion) via a ...